 I had to see what rosemary hydrosol was like on dry hair, damp hair, and wet hair.
-And if using a small amount is nice, isn’t using more, only better?
+And if using a small amount is nice, isn't using more, only better?
 Actually, a little bit goes a long way.
-As you can guess, I’ll be ordering more soon but this time in a larger bottle!
+As you can guess, I'll have to order more soon!

 A bit about hydrosols